Convergence to Radial Symmetry in Iterative Convolution-Thresholding Dynamics

 This definition encompasses many commonly used kernel functions.
 As a motivating example, let $g$ be the Gaussian function $g(x) = (2\pi\sigma^2)^{-d/2}\exp\left(-\lVert x \rVert^2\right/2\sigma^2)$.
 Another common example is an inverse-square distance function, $g(x) = \frac{1}{1+\| x\|^2}$.

-This problem is motivated by a special case, given in Algorithm \ref{alg:cts}, which we will consider the particulars of in Section \ref{sec:volume-preserving}.
-Suppose that $\psi_t$ is the indicator function of a bounded set $A_t \subset \R^d$.
-As before, let $f_t(x) = \int_{A_{t-1}} g(x-y)\, dy$, and let $\gamma_t$ be a threshold function $\gamma_t(x) = \mathbbm{1}\{x \ge C_t\}$.
-The threshold $C_t$ is then chosen such that $|A_t| = |\{x: \gamma_t(f_t(x))=1\}| = \alpha$ (we will show in Lemma \ref{lem:analytic} that, under the additional condition that the kernel $g$ is analytic, such a threshold always exists).
-This special case of the process evolves a set $A_t$ by repeated convolution with a kernel, followed by sharpening with a volume-preserving threshold function.
-Since the set $A_t$ is chosen by picking the `top' $\alpha$ set, we call this the \textit{$\alpha$-cap process}.
-We also refer to Algorithm \ref{alg:cts-general} as the \textit{general $\alpha$-cap process}.
+This problem is motivated by the following special case; suppose that $\psi_t$ is the indicator function of a compact set $A_t \subset \R^d$ whose volume $|A_t| = \alpha$ is preserved over time.
+This can be maintained by choosing $\gamma_t$ to be a time-varying threshold, $\gamma_t(x) = \mathbbm{1}\{x \ge C_t\}$.
+The threshold $C_t$ is then chosen such that $|A_t| = |\{x: f_t(x) \ge C_t\}| = \alpha$ (we will show in Lemma \ref{lem:analytic} that, under the additional condition that the kernel $g$ is analytic, such a threshold always exists).
+Since the set $A_t$ is chosen by picking the `top' $\alpha$ set according to the interaction field $f_t$, we call this the \textit{$\alpha$-cap process}.